Embedded-Systems-Data-Science-Group/GNNVPR/README.md

 # GNN-Accelerated FPGA Routing
-This project is uses a Graph Neural Network to attempt to accelerate Pathfinder Routing of FPGAs.
+This project uses a Graph Neural Network to attempt to accelerate Pathfinder Routing of FPGAs.
 We used the MCNC & Titan Benchmarks using the VPR Example Architecture & Stratix IV.

 The current state of the project is negative results.
 The GNN currently both takes longer, more iterations, with worse Critical-Path-Delay.